alexmiro-dev/endpoint_services/README.md

 <h1 align="center">EPS - Endpoint Services</h1>

 ## Description
 This is a simple client-server that uses WebSockets over SSL connection.
+It was created to test some concepts and libraries, so it should not be used as an implementation reference for serious work.

 ## Dependencies
 - Boost.asio